Permaculture Design Training for Urban Youth Farm Design Plan

 Permaculture Design is a stewardship lens clarifying how to work with nature to create abundance and resiliency, connecting participants with nature and food while teaching ‘systems design’ that addresses the community’s needs alongside the available environment.
 Community Engagement will be employed in assessing needs.

 The project will empower individuals or teams to design an Educational Urban Youth Farm.
 Site evaluations will be conducted and contracts pursued with the school district and sponsoring local corporations and organizations before 2021.
-Several schools and affordable housing complexes are in discussions as a final site partner for the Permaculture participants’ final designs.
+Several schools and affordable housing complexes are in discussions as a final site partner for the permaculture participants’ final designs.

 A community presentation in April, 2021, will culminate this project design demonstration to cull the best of the designs into a final plan for the chosen site.

-The main objective is to educate and connect 10-15 high school youth and adults to nature and their food, as well as building a foundational understanding for participants in designing an Urban Ag Educational Youth Farm.
+The main objective is to educate and connect 10-15 high school youth and adults to nature and their food, as well as building a foundational understanding for participants in designing an Urban Agriculture Educational Youth Farm.

 Another objective is the site evaluation, selection and contracting of the farm space to be conducted with participants, community members and landowners as part of the education process.